mps298/Sapper/README.md

 # Sapper
-# My replica of the Windows game
+# A replica of the Windows game
 # A Qt desktop app